nvashish123/reInventLambdaCICD/README.md

 Make a code change in Lambda, check in the code to CodeCommit, and watch the Pipeline getting kicked off automatically.
 Test your Lambda function to ensure the new code is deployed.

-At this point, you have successfully created a CI/CD pipeline for your serverless function.
+At this point, you have successfully created a CI/CD pipeline for your serverless application.

 12. Start doing controlled deployments by adding the Lambda alias and preTrafficHook -